The best fall foliage in Chicago

 When you're done admiring the 120,000 plants representing some 600 species inside the conservatory, venture behind the gorgeous venue to admire the colorful trees on this great property, too.
 The conservatory itself is one of the largest in the world, with revolutionary architecture, and the flower shows change four times a year to reflect the seasons.

 A 46-acre nature preserve and education center on what was once the site of a tree nursery established in the 19th century by Norwegian immigrant Pehr Samuel Petersen, this Chicago Park District facility has plenty for kids and adults with hands-on discovery tables and interactive displays.
-They also offer workshops and camps throughout the year.
+It also offer workshops and camps throughout the year.
 The annual Harvest Festival, taking place this year on October 14 and 15, is the perfect opportunity for a first visit.

 This expansive North Lawndale park has all the amenities you could ask for—from gymnasiums and tennis courts to an outdoor pool and a small golf putting range.
 At the entrance to the garden, the area closest to the busy intersection, you'll find a monumental garden shelter and a formal reflecting pool, too.
 East of the building, the garden becomes more naturalistic and include perennial beds, a lily pool and Prairie-style benches.